-In 2015, as in past years, metals were sampled on the every sixth day schedule, for a total of 60 samples attempted.
-Of those 60 samples, three were missed or voided, leaving a total of 57 samples collected (95% sample recovery).
-Table 8 shows the percentage of the samples in which each metal was either not detected, or had a concentration value that was below the MDL value for that compound.
+In 2016, as in past years, metals were sampled on the every sixth day schedule, for a total of 61 samples attempted.
+Of those 61 samples, one was missed or voided, leaving a total of 60 samples collected (98.4% sample recovery).
+Table 8 shows the percentage of the samples in which each metal was detected, including those that were detected but had a concentration value that was below the MDL value for that compound.
 Some compounds were detected on many of the sample dates, but at concentrations that were less than their respective MDL.
-For instance, chromium was detected in all of the samples taken, having an average of 4.26 ng/m3 (using the raw data).
-However, the MDL for chromium is 11.92 ng/m3.
-Therefore, a value equal to one-half the MDL (5.96 ng/m3) was substituted in place of the listed raw value as a conservative, reliable estimate of the compound's concentration.
+For instance, chromium was detected in all of the samples taken, having an average of 2.55 ng/m3 (using the raw data).
+However, the MDL for chromium is 4.63 ng/m3.
+Therefore, a value equal to one-half the MDL (2.32 ng/m3) was substituted in place of the listed raw value as a conservative, reliable estimate of the compound's concentration.
 Since the actual raw value is under the MDL, it is difficult to use it with any certainty.
 Although there is a peak on the graph at the proper time indicating that it is chromium, it could also be attributed to instrument noise as it is less than the instrument's ability to accurately determine the compound.
-The fact that the chromium average in the blank samples taken throughout the year was near the raw average of the samples (3.57 ng/m3 for blanks versus 4.26 ng/m3 for samples) supports this.
+The fact that the chromium average in the blank samples taken throughout the year was near the raw average of the samples (2.08 ng/m3 for blanks versus 2.55 ng/m3 for samples) supports this.

-There were a total of only nine actual non-detect values for the entire metals data set in 2015.
-These non-detect values were spread between four compounds: beryllium, cadmium, lead, and selenium.
-Beryllium was listed as non-detect for 5 of those nine samples, selenium for two, and cadmium and lead for one each.
-The non-detect percentages seen for mercury and chromium in Table 8 are due to the compounds having detected values that were less than their respective MDLs.
+There were a total of 40 actual non-detect values for the entire metals data set in 2016.
+These non-detect values are attributable to three compounds: beryllium, cobalt, and nickel.
+Beryllium was listed as non-detect for one of those 40 samples, cobalt for 35, and nickel for four.
+Both mercury and chromium were detected in all samples taken, but at levels below their respective MDLs.
+Mercury, however, did meet the minimum 10% sample detection rate with seven values that were measured above the MDL.